erdinccurebal/scrapereq/README.md

 ## 🔌 API Endpoints

+The API provides the following main endpoints:

 ### 🔍 Health Check

 ```http
 GET /api/app/health
 ```

-✅ Returns detailed system information and checks if all components are working correctly:
+Returns detailed system information and checks if all components are working correctly.

-- Project metadata and versions
-- Application status and uptime
-- Puppeteer browser functionality test
-- System information (OS, memory, CPU)

 ### 🕸️ Scraper